rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 **iii.
 FAST API Integration:** I've seamlessly integrated the trained machine learning model into an API using FAST API.
 The API allows healthcare professionals to input patient data and receive instant predictions regarding sepsis risk.

-**iii.
+**iv.
 Streamlit Integration:** I also integrated the trained ML model into a web application using the Streamlit Framework.
 This web application allows healthcare professionals to input patient data and receive instant predictions regarding sepsis risk.

-**iv.
+**v.
 Usage and Deployment:** In this README file, you will find detailed instructions on how to use and deploy this web application, making it user-friendly for both developers and healthcare practitioners.

 # Project Setup:
 To set up the project environment, follow these steps: